Madeline (1998 film)

-Madeline is a 1998 family comedy film adaptation of the children's book series and animated television series of the same name.
+Madeline is a 1998 family comedy film adaptation of the children's book series and animated.
 The film starred newcomer Hatty Jones as the titular character with Frances McDormand and Nigel Hawthorne in supporting roles as Miss Clavel and Lord Covington respectively.
 The film encompasses the plots of four Madeline books.
 It was released on July 10, 1998 by TriStar Pictures.

 Plot

 In 1956 Paris, a young orphaned girl named Madeline attends a Catholic boarding school with eleven other girls, taught by the strict yet loving nun Miss Clavel and fed by the passionate chef Hélène.
 Despite having neither a family nor money, Madeline maintains a positive, yet mischievous attitude.

 One night, Madeline is stricken with appendicitis and taken to the hospital, where she undergoes an appendectomy.
 During her stay there, Madeline bonds with Lady Covington, the terminally ill wife of the school's board of trustees member, Lord Covington.
 Unlike her husband, Lady Covington cares deeply for the school and the girls, having attended herself as a girl.
 Lady Covington reveals she carved her birth name, Marie-Gilberte, into one of the dorm's bed frames and asks Madeline to find out if her name is still there.
 A few days later, when Madeline leaves the hospital, she learns that Lady Covington has died.
 True to her promise, she finds Lady Covington's name and adds her own.

 Later, the Spanish ambassador purchases the property next door to the school and moves there with his family.
-While the other girls are smitten with the ambassador’s spoiled son Pepito, Madeline is irritated by the noise he creates while riding around on his Vespa, calling him a "Bad Hat".
+While the other girls are smitten with the ambassador's spoiled son Pepito, Madeline is irritated by the noise he creates while riding around on his Vespa, calling him a "Bad Hat".
 Shortly after the ambassador's arrival, Lord Covington announces the plans on closing the school following his wife's passing and selling the building.
 Miss Clavel, unnerved by Pepito's bothering her girls, attempts to make peace with the boy by giving his tutor, Leopold, a toolbox for him; however, her actions are unsuccessful as Pepito steals Madeline's drawing pad and vandalizes it during a field trip.

 Pepito invites the girls to his birthday party, during which he unnerves them by showing a mouse and joking about killing it.
 Madeline, infuriated by Pepito's actions, gets into a physical fight with him and releases all of his mice, causing the girls' visit to be cut short.
 As punishment, Miss Clavel forces the girls to write lines the following morning.
 While out on a daily walk later, Madeline accidentally falls into the Seine while standing on the ledge of a bridge going over the river.
 She is rescued by a stray Labrador Retriever, whom she names Genevieve.
 Genevieve follows Madeline to the school and the girls convince Miss Clavel, who has an allergy to dogs, to keep her.